ben-turner/node_redis/README.md

 ## client.duplicate([options][, callback])

-Duplicate all current options and return a new redisClient instance.
-All options passed to the duplicate function are going to replace the original option.
-If you pass a callback, duplicate is going to wait until the client is ready and returns it in the callback.
+Duplicate all current options and return a new `redisClient` instance.
+All options passed to the duplicate function will replace the original option.
+If you pass a callback, `duplicate` will wait until the client is ready and return it in the callback.
 If an error occurs in the meanwhile, that is going to return an error instead in the callback.

-One example of when to use duplicate() would be to accommodate the connection- blocking redis commands BRPOP, BLPOP, and BRPOPLPUSH.
-If these commands are used on the same redisClient instance as non-blocking commands, the non-blocking ones may be queued up until after the blocking ones finish.
+One example of when to use `duplicate()` would be to accommodate the connection- blocking redis commands `BRPOP`, `BLPOP`, and `BRPOPLPUSH`.
+If these commands are used on the same `redisClient` instance as non-blocking commands, the non-blocking ones may be queued up until after the blocking ones finish.

     var Redis=require('redis');